 Compassion fatigue can be caused by a number of different factors.
 We often associate compassion fatigue with nurse burnout, and they are similar in many respects, but compassion fatigue plays more on a nurse’s emotions as they try to lead a normal, healthy lifestyle outside of work.
 Nurses that are exposed to a range of traumatic situations may start to take on some of these negative emotions they witness second-hand in patients and their family members.
 This can lead to negative thought patterns, feelings of hopelessness, and even less job satisfaction as death and suffering become an integral part of their work.

-But compassion fatigue can extend into a nurse’s private life as well.
+Compassion fatigue can extend into a nurse’s private life as well.
 They may start to obsess over their own health or the condition of those around them.
 They might lie awake a night thinking of patients that have lost their lives on their watch.
 This can even lead to physical symptoms, such as fatigue, restlessness, and added stress and anxiety.
 A nurse may find it difficult to break out of this pattern if they continue to witness and deal with emotional trauma on the floor.

 What Does Compassion Fatigue Look Like?